Enzymes: 20 Answers

 19. I take vitamins and minerals.
 Isn’t that enough for good health?

 No, not if your body cannot utilize the vitamins and minerals that are taken.
 Vitamins and minerals are really co-enzymes themselves.
-As such they require that other enzymes act on them in order to release their beneficial powers.
-If the body is unable to supply those necessary enzymes in the proper quantities at the proper time, the vitamins and minerals simply become inert materials and pass unused through your body.
+As such they require other enzymes to activate them in order to release their beneficial powers.
+If the body is unable to supply those necessary enzymes, in the proper quantities and at the proper time, the vitamins and minerals simply become inert materials and pass unused through your body.

 20. I am taking medicine that my doctor prescribed.
 Should I continue taking this medicine while I am taking plant digestive enzymes?

-Yes, continue taking all medicine prescribed by your doctor and follow all of his instructions.
-Plant digestive enzymes, since they are completely from natural organic products and are classified as food by the FDA, will not adversely effect your medication program.
+Yes, continue taking all medicine prescribed by your doctor and follow all instructions.
+Plant digestive enzymes do their work within the digestive tract, so they will not adversely affect your medication program.